Browse by type

 assembler (/bin/as), and linker (/bin/ld) are themselves HLL programs compiled by

-programs return to the prompt on exit and can be interrupted with Ctrl-C.Boot the kernel target (the GUI's machine window, or fsc run kernel.elf) and you land
+this toolchain and executed as user processes.Boot the kernel target (the IDE's machine dock, or fsc run kernel.elf) and you land

 at a shell prompt running as pid 1: